BrunoRochaDev/AlwaysOnTimer/README.md

 ## How It Works

-To allow the app to be used without unlocking the device, I use special window flags.
-On devices running Android Oreo (API 26) or higher, I call `setShowWhenLocked(true)` and `setTurnScreenOn(true)`, which ensures the app remains visible and the screen turns on automatically.
-For devices running older versions, I use `WindowManager.LayoutParams.FLAG_SHOW_WHEN_LOCKED` and `WindowManager.LayoutParams.FLAG_TURN_SCREEN_ON` to achieve the same effect, enabling the app to stay on screen and wake up the device when needed.
+To allow the app to be used without unlocking the device when it was the last app opened, I use special window flags.
+On Android Oreo (API 26) and above, this is done by calling `setShowWhenLocked(true)`.
+For older versions, I apply the `WindowManager.LayoutParams.FLAG_SHOW_WHEN_LOCKED` flag.
+This ensures the timer stays visible and accessible directly from the lock screen.

-Credit to the [Goodtime](https://github.com/adrcotfas/goodtime) app, whose implementation for this I *stole shamelessly* because I had no idea how to do it.
+Credit to the [Goodtime](https://github.com/adrcotfas/goodtime) app, whose implementation for this I *stole shamelessly*.

 ## License